 Please take the time to leave me a review if you found this recipe useful; I LIVE for your reviews.

 (Tip: If you want to make two-tone Jello Jigglers like the ones on the orange spoon, make one color of Jello (two boxes) and refrigerate in the mold for 30 minutes or until firm.
-Then make the second color, pour gently on top, and refrigerate again until ready to serve!)
+Then make the second color, pour gently on top, and refrigerate again until ready to serve!
+I also have an awesome ombré finger jello recipe for perfect Jello cubes you can try out!)

 Love these Jigglers?
 Then you might also like these other awesome Jello recipes: